Why consider accessibility?

 - Inclusive Education: Accessibility ensures that all students, regardless of disability or learning difference, have equal opportunities to participate and succeed.
 It helps create an inclusive learning environment where everyone feels valued and can engage fully.

 - Legal and Ethical Obligations: Many countries, including the UK, have laws like the Equality Act 2010 that mandate institutions to make reasonable adjustments for students with disabilities.
-Ensuring your teaching is accessible helps fulfill these legal responsibilities.
+Ensuring your teaching is accessible helps fulfil these legal responsibilities.

 - Enhanced Learning for All: Accessible teaching benefits not just students with disabilities but all learners.
 For example, captions on videos are helpful for students who are non-native speakers, while clear, structured materials aid understanding for everyone.